Originally published: 24 March 2026

 Lanyards

-Lanyards connect the harness to an anchor point and may include shock absorbers to reduce impact forces.
+Lanyards connect the harness to an anchor point and may include shock-absorbing features to help reduce impact forces during a fall.

 š Browse lanyards: Lanyards